chinedufn/collada-dae-parser/README.md

 - [ ] doc: Documentation
 - [ ] warning: Somehow let the user know if their joints use non rigid transforms - until we actually support this
 - [ ] warning: You didn't export a geometry.
 Link them to the documentation

-- [ ] A separate package that uses collada-dae-parser to implement a stateless skeletal animation system
+- [ ] research: Look into supporting library materials

 ## References